terrierteam/pyterrier_doc2query/README.md

 **New: Improve effectiveness and efficiency using Doc2Query&minus;&minus;**

-This is the [PyTerrier](https://github.com/terrier-org/pyterrier) plugin for the [docTTTTTquery](https://github.com/castorini/docTTTTTquery) approach for document expansion by query prediction [Nogueira20].
+This is the [PyTerrier](https://github.com/terrier-org/pyterrier) plugin for the [docTTTTTquery](https://github.com/castorini/docTTTTTquery) [Nogueira20] and Doc2Query&minus;&minus; [Gospodinov23] approaches for document expansion by query prediction.

 ## Installation